These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected 40 Time: 4.63.

-2/16/13: Sunseri didn't look good against Cincinnati in Week 2, but played well to help Pittsburgh beat Virginia Tech in a surprising upset the next week.
+4/24/13: Sunseri didn't look good against Cincinnati in Week 2, but played well to help Pittsburgh beat Virginia Tech in a surprising upset the next week.
 He was a solid player for the Panthers.
 Sunseri completed 65 percent of his passes for 3,288 yards, 21 touchdowns and three interceptions in 2012.
+He did not participate in the Combine.

 8/16/12: Sunseri completed 64 percent of his passes for 2,610 yards with 10 touchdowns and 11 interceptions in 2011.
 He showed good mobility throughout the season with 510 yards rushing and four touchdowns.
 There are times when Sunseri holds the ball too long.
 He threw for 2,680 yards with 16 touchdowns and nine interceptions as a sophmore.